Looking for a comprehensive guide to project management software?

 - User-friendly interface with simple onboarding

-- Powerful mobile apps for online project handling on the move
+- Powerful mobile apps for online project handling

 - Not built for complex project management

-- No project planning or reporting features
+- No project planning or reporting features available in the base plan

 There are four Podio versions: